webpack/webpack.js.org/src/content/guides/tree-shaking.md

 }
 ```

+The array accepts relative, absolute, and glob patterns to the relevant files.
+It uses [micromatch](https://github.com/micromatch/micromatch#matching-features) under the hood.

 T> Note that any imported file is subject to tree shaking.
 This means if you use something like `css-loader` in your project and import a CSS file, it needs to be added to the side effect list so it will not be unintentionally dropped in production mode:

 ```json